 You Will Need to address two main components to eliminate urine odours:

 Among the urine ingredients is acid.
 Mostly, it leaves the body as an acid with a pH of approximately 5-6.
 If it begins to dry, there’s a change in its hydrogen content leading to the formation of crystalline salts that takes on an alkaline pH.

-The colour change you see on a rug occurs mainly because the pet pee oxidises and reacts with the carpet fibres.
-A strong ammonia smell emanates from the carpeting as cat or dog pee goes through bacterial and chemical modifications.
+The color change you see on a rug occurs mainly because the pet pee oxidises and reacts with the carpet fibres.
+A strong ammonia odor emanates from the carpeting as cat or dog pee goes through bacterial and chemical modifications.

 Usually bacteria develops in places that are both dark and warm.
-The growth and breakdown of pee lead to the creation of amino acids.
+Breakdown and the growth of pee lead to the creation of amino acids.
 These are compounds that often work deep within the carpet fiber and also in most of the situations become the region of the fiber.
 This can be a difficult situation.

 The cat or dog urine can become a big problem when some moisture is added (through the cleaning of the carpet), or in areas with high humidity.
 The salts in urine present in the carpet fibres absorbs water and moisture and puts out lots of ammonia gas when this happens.
 Compounds also releases large amounts of ammonia gas.
 That’s why it is so common for urine odours to”pop up” during or after you have cleaned your carpet with urine spots.
 We can improve or eliminate the pet urine odour based on your level of tolerance.

 At CPR Carpet Cleaning we provide restoration services that include treatments consisting of:

 We can also do a pee neutralising treatment on the carpet surface.
 Bacterial treatment of your carpeting will improve their odour.